-Requirement Description Measure Data and outcomes assessment SCORE Client Circumstances Report against appropriate outcome domains as specified in the DEX Program Specific Guidance .
-Meet the minimum requirement in the third and fourth reporting periods of the grant agreement (i.e. 1 July 2022 to 30 June 2023).
-80 per cent of clients with a complete SCORE assessment achieve a positive or neutral change in Client Circumstances.
-SCORE Client Goals Report against appropriate outcome domains as specified in the DEX Program Specific Guidance .
-Meet the minimum requirement in the third and fourth reporting periods of the grant agreement (i.e. 1 July 2022 to 30 June 2023).
-80 per cent of clients with a complete SCORE assessment achieve a positive or neutral change in Client Goals.
-SCORE Client Satisfaction Report against appropriate outcome domains as specified in the DEX Program Specific Guidance .
-Meet the minimum requirement in the third and fourth reporting periods of the grant agreement (i.e. 1 July 2022 to 30 June 2023).
-90 per cent of clients with a complete SCORE assessment report positive Client Satisfaction.
+Requirement Description Measure Submit financial acquittal reports All financial acquittal reports must be submitted in accordance with the requirements of the grant agreement and departmental guidelines.
+Submit valid financial acquittal reports by the milestone dates in the grant agreement.
+Data and outcomes assessmen t SCORE Client Circumstances Report against appropriate outcome domains as specified in the DEX Program Specific Guidance.
+Meet the minimum requirement in the second financial year of the grant agreement (i.e. 1 July 2022 to 30 June 2023).
+80 per cent of identified clients with a complete SCORE assessment for one or more Circumstances domains achieve a positive or neutral change in Circumstances.
+SCORE Client Goals Report against appropriate outcome domains as specified in the DEX Program Specific Guidance.
+Meet the minimum requirement in the second financial year of the grant agreement (i.e. 1 July 2022 to 30 June 2023).
+80 per cent of identified clients with a complete SCORE assessment for one or more Goals domains achieve a positive or neutral change in Goals.
+SCORE Client Satisfaction Report against appropriate outcome domains as specified in the DEX Program Specific Guidance.
+Meet the minimum requirement in the second financial year of the grant agreement (i.e. 1 July 2022 to 30 June 2023).
+90 per cent of identified clients who have been assessed for Satisfaction report positive Satisfaction.